-The City of Barrie is updating its twelve year old Waterfront Master Plan through the Barrie Waterfront and Marina Strategic Plan project being completed in 2012.
-Over the past several months, a consulting team has carried out a number of stakeholder meetings, that have lead the Design Team to key issues and opportunities that require exploration during this master plan update process.
+The City of Barrie is updating its twelve-year-old Waterfront Master Plan through the Barrie Waterfront and Marina Strategic Plan.
+The City's consulting team has carried out a number of stakeholder meetings that have lead the Design Team to key issues and opportunities that require exploration during this master plan update process.

 Held on Wednesday, November 7, 2012

 South Shore Community Centre